 Fourth, God satisfied God in Jesus Christ.
 We do not satisfy God.
 Only God can do it.
 God acts in character and with integrity (2 Timothy 2:13).
 God’s own faithfulness is God’s ground of action.
 Therefore, out of mercy and great love, God decided to justify the ungodly but in a just way.
 God determined to demonstrate justice in redeeming humanity while at the same time demonstrating love.

 The cross is the moment of God’s self-satisfaction.
-God set forth Jesus Christ as the means of averting wrath (Romans 3:25-26).
+God set forth Jesus Christ as the means of dealing with divine justice or, what Romans calls, wrath (Romans 3:25-26).
 God’s own self-satisfaction was necessary if God was to remain both just and justifier.
-God’s work in Christ is a divine self-propitiation whereby the Triune community absorbs the eschatological wrath due us.
+God’s work in Christ is a divine self-propitiation (mercy seat) whereby the Triune community absorbs the eschatological wrath due us.
+The faithfulness of God meets in the faithfulness of the Messiah to expiate humanity from its bondage to sin.
 God dealt with sin by taking it up into the Trinity’s own life where its power was destroyed.
 The Triune community sacrificed its own unbroken bliss so that broken people might join their communion and the broken cosmos receive healing.

 I am not sure I can say much more.